 Get a campfire going!
 Grey skies can lead to grey moods but a campfire is a wonderful morale booster.
 Unless it is really pouring, you should still be able to get a campfire going in the rain.
-Check out whether your campsite has a communal, covered fire pit area (we have a parachute shelter over our central campfire at Wild Boar Wood campsite).
+Check out whether your campsite has a communal, covered fire pit area.
+We have a parachute shelter over our central campfire among the facilities at The Secret Campsite Wild Boar Wood.

 Bring out the board games!

 It’s always a good idea to take a pack of cards or a board game or two when you’re going camping and when it starts raining outside you can hunker down in the tent and get a tournament on the go.
 Yahtzee is a good game to take on a camping trip – can be played by all ages and packs down small.

 If you’ve forgotten the board games and it starts to rain – fear not there’s always I spy!
 But once that becomes boring why not try the A-Z game?
 Choose a topic, such as fruit and veg (for kids) or song titles (for adults), and then take it in turns to come up with something beginning with each letter of the alphabet.
 You might want to start thinking about vegetables beginning with the letter X now!